 An annual detailed statement of its income and expenditures shall be made and included in the City’s Comprehensive Annual Financial Report.

 The City bills for water service every day, even if the property is unoccupied or does not have a structure on it.
-The property owner is responsible for all water charges, even if the property is vacant.
+The property owner or party who has possession or control is responsible for all water charges, even if the property is vacant.

 When one meter serves multiple units, the property owner is responsible for payment.
 When separate meters are provided are provided to each unit on the property, that are under separate ownership, the owner of the unit is responsible for payment.
 A person other than the owner of the property may accept responsibility for payment, but the property owner is still responsible for any unpaid bills.

-The property owner is responsible for all water charges if the tenant has not accepted responsibility, or if bills are unpaid.
+The property owner is responsible for all water charges if the tenant has not accepted responsibility.

 Either the property owner or a tenant may notify the Portland Water Bureau of the date to open or close a tenant’s account.
 If there are multiple notices, the Portland Water Bureau will use the first date it received to open or close the account.